-There are many nursing homes catering for different needs and interests.
+There are many nursing homes catering to different needs and interests.
 They can be run by private companies, church groups, charitable organisations or communities.

-Some homes cater to a specific cultural and linguistic group or offer culturally appropriate services.
-Others offer specialist care for people with conditions such as dementia.
+Also known as residential aged care, aged care home or aged care facility, some nursing homes cater to a specific cultural and linguistic group or offer culturally appropriate services.
+Others offer specialist nursing care for people with conditions such as dementia.

 If you like pets you may like to choose a home with live-in pets.

 While there are many different nursing homes to choose from, the cost and what is included are likely to be high priorities in your decision of which home to choose.

 Government funded nursing homes must give a certain level of service in order to be accredited.
 Services included in the nursing home fees are:

 The provision of staff continuously on call to provide emergency assistance

 Assistance with personal care such as bathing, going to the toilet, eating and dressing